-Even though this case was in Delaware courts, California business owners must take heed and understand the elements of this lawsuit.
+Even though this case was in Delaware courts, California business owners should take note of the elements of this lawsuit.

 Near the end of 2020, Smash Franchise Partners, LLC, filed a case claiming trade secret misappropriation.
 The company had held open meetings over the popular video-conferencing platform Zoom to discuss:

 - Franchising opportunities

 One of the attendees used the information offered in these meetings to launch their own business in competition, leading to the lawsuit.
 However, the Delaware court ruled against Smash Franchise Partners’ claim.

 THE PRIMARY ISSUE: FAILURE TO TAKE REASONABLE STEPS

 The World Intellectual Property Organization (WIPO) defines that a trade secret must meet three requirements.
 Businesses must:

 - Keep the matter secret, so it is valuable to the business in the commercial world

 - Ensure only a few people know the trade secret

 - Take reasonable steps to protect the trade secret and keep it confidential